THE BEST ONLINE BIKE STORE RANKINGS

 Depending on the state you live in, US online stores may or may not charge sales tax for goods delivered to you.
 Their pricing, selection, and service are also often better than local bike shops.
 So for this same wheelset, it is worth comparing the cost of buying the wheelset from a US online store versus the customs imposed charges of a UK store.

-Effective March 10, 2016, US Customs raised the value of goods you can import into the country without being subject to charges to $800.
+Effective 2016, US Customs raised the value of goods you can import into the country to $800 without being subject to charges.
 Now you won’t have to worry at all about import charges for anything you buy below that amount.

 Simply stated: Treat us the way we would expect to treat ourselves.
 Nothing less.
 We’ve got our riding to focus on and want an outstanding, hassle-free store experience.